Break Point in Tennis

 It goes without saying that you will come up against some players who will be relying on their strong serve to get them through a match.
 If you can push these players to a break point on their serve, it will cause them some discomfort.

-The tactic of winning or saving break points by repeating what has worked well for you during the match is a common theme amongst tennis enthusiasts.
+The tactic of winning or saving a break by repeating what has worked well for you during the match is a common theme amongst tennis enthusiasts.

 Break points can be match-defining moments which indicate large swings in momentum.
-The most successful tennis players are able to win break points, but also prevent opponents from breaking their service game by keeping their cool and serving with confidence.
+The most successful tennis players are able to win these crucial points, but also prevent opponents from breaking their service game by keeping their cool and serving with confidence.

-As a beginner, the best thing you can do is to maintain composure and avoid rushing when faced with a break point.
-It’s important to establish pre-point rituals which you do not waver from, even during big points.
+As a beginner, the best thing you can do is to maintain composure and avoid rushing when faced with a break point, so it’s important to establish pre-point rituals which you do not waver from, even during big points.

 Home > Terminology > Break Point in Tennis